 High-Fidelity Design Testing & Analysis

-Based on our initial rounds of testing, we designed a lobby, waiting room, and courtroom using a room rendering software.
-Our designs incorporated the direct path of travel, with each room being directly next to the other, as well as all necessary features such as the front desk, seating, podium, and secure access points.
-Given the client’s emphasis on the importance of features which cultivate a welcoming and comfortable atmosphere, we developed two separate designs for each room.
-Using different colour schemes for each design, we tested how colour, tone, and lighting affect the perception of the space.
+Following our initial testing, we designed the lobby, waiting room, and courtroom using room-rendering software, focusing on a direct path of travel and essential features such as the front desk, seating, and secure access points.
+To reflect the client’s goal of creating a welcoming atmosphere, we developed two design variations for each room with different colour schemes to test how tone and lighting influence perception.

 Figure 1: Cool-Toned Lobby